amboar/culvert/README.md

 * Also supports the Linux `/dev/mem` interface for execution on the BMC itself

-## Compiling
+## Building

-The tool compiles for multiple architectures, and at least the following have been tested:
+The can be built for multiple architectures.
+It's known to run on the following:

-* x86_64
+* x86\_64
 * powerpc64, powerpc64le
 * armv6

-Building is a matter of issuing `make`, while cross compilation is performed by setting `CROSS_COMPILE` in the make environment, e.g:
+It can be built with:

 ```
-$ make CROSS_COMPILE=powerpc64le-linux-gnu-
+$ meson setup build && meson compile -C build
 ```

 ## Execution and Example output